 Arrival at Pindaya

 Before getting to the caves, we made a brief stop at the main town centre to look for a place to have lunch.
-The town was a nice change of pace from the hustle and bustle of big city Yangon, and it was interesting to see the many horse carts around, sharing the dusty streets alongside cars and motorcycles.
+The town was a nice change of pace from the hustle and bustle of big city Yangon, and it was interesting seeing the many horse carts around, sharing the dusty streets alongside cars and motorcycles.

 A short stroll on the main road in town led us to Dagon Restaurant where, just as the menu described, there were indeed many kinds of fry!